nboyd73/open-process-export-converter/README.md

-# open-process-export-converter
+**Open Process Export Converter**

-A browser-based utility for converting IEG4 Open Process export files into a more accessible and usable format.
+A browser-based utility for converting **IEG4 Open Process export files** into a more accessible and usable format.

 The converter is provided as a single HTML file and can be used online through GitHub Pages or downloaded and run locally.